Rainbow Magic

-Rainbow Magic is a British children's fiction brand originally created by Working Partners and now owned by IoM Media Ventures.
+Rainbow Magic is a British children's fiction brand originally created by Working Partners and currently owned by Mattel, with some licensing rights held by IoM Media Ventures.
 It is best known for the children's books published by Orchard Books.
 The books are ghostwritten by a number of authors under the collective pseudonym Daisy Meadows, and illustrated by Georgie Ripper and Alison Winfield in several books and uncredited illustrators in the latest books.
 The series follows the lives of Kirsty Tate, Rachel Walker, Gracie Adebayo and Khadijah Khan and their magical adventures with their fairy friends.

 Rainbow Magic books by Daisy Meadows were the most-borrowed children's books at libraries in the United Kingdom, and the second-most borrowed books overall at those libraries, in 2010 and 2011, respectively.

 The Rainbow Magic books are issued by Scholastic Inc. in the United States.
 Some series and individual book titles vary in the Scholastic editions.
 There are also colored Rainbow Magic books for younger readers, which are also published by Scholastic.

-The books are usually six chapters long, and tell one overarching story spanning out over seven books.
-Each set of books is based on a theme, such as 'The Sporty Fairies' and 'The Jewel Fairies.’
+The books are usually six chapters long, and tell one overarching story spanning out over seven books in the earlier series, four books in the later series.
+Each set of books is based on a theme, such as 'The Sporty Fairies' and 'The Jewel Fairies'.
+Many of the fairies allude to pop culture celebrities, like Miley Cyrus, Tyra Banks or Adele.